Interested in learning how to make round placemats?

 They also come with built-in wireless connectivity which means it doesn’t matter where in the house you keep yours because it will always be able to connect wirelessly when needed.

 Assembling the template is easy.

-Start with your first row, pages 1, 2, 3.
-Draw lines like this on pages 2 and 3, cut the pages 2 and 3 along these lines and overlap it on page 1 and page 2 accordingly.
+Start with your first row, pages 1, 2, and 3.
+Draw lines like this on pages 2 and 3, cut pages 2 and 3 along these lines, and overlap them on page 1 and page 2 accordingly.

 Line up the pattern lines.
 You will also see these small triangles that will help you line up your pattern even easier.
 Tape the pages together using regular scotch.